JakeSidSmith/slik/README.md

 ### Installation

-1. Use bower to import flo-js into your project, or manually download and copy flo.js to your desired location.
+1. Use npm or bower to install flo-js.

+    1. Using npm

+            npm install flo-js --save

+        I'd recommend pinning to a specific version and using `--save` to add this to your package.json automatically.

+    1. Using bower

-        bower install flo-js#1.0.0 -S
+            bower install flo-js -S

         I'd recommend pinning to a specific version and using `-S` to add this to your bower.json automatically.

-2. Link to flo.js in your main HTML / template file.
+1. Require flo-js in your main HTML / template file.

-        <script type="text/javascript" src="bower_components/flo-js/flo.js"></script>

-    Replace `bower_components/flo-js/flo.js` with the appropriate link to flo.js.
+        var flo = require('flo-js');

 ### Getting started